benhoyt/benhoyt.github.com/writings/python-pentomino.md

 layout: default
 title: "Fast pentomino puzzle solver ported from Forth to Python"
 permalink: /writings/python-pentomino/
+description: Uses Python code generation to find all 2339 tilings of the 12 free pentominoes on a 6x10 board.
+Based on my dad's Forth version.
 ---
 <h1><a href="{{ page.permalink }}">{{ page.title }}</a></h1>
 <p class="subtitle">July 2017</p>